Ross Hunter (politician): Political career

-Hunter is a prolific blogger and uses his writing as a means of recapping complex legislative issues and transparently communicating with constituents.

 Hunter resigned from the State House in 2015 when Governor Jay Inslee appointed him to direct the Washington State Department of Early Learning.

-Personal
+Personal life

 After graduating from Yale University with a B.S. in computer science, Hunter's first job out of college was at Microsoft.
 He spent 17 years with the company and rose to be a general manager.

 Hunter lives with his wife in Medina, Washington.
 Hunter is active in local charities.
 Hunter serves on the steering committee for Bellevue Quality Schools and has a long history of working with children in Cub Scouts.
 He has also served as a trustee of the Bellevue Schools Foundation from 2001 to 2010 and as a board member of Hopelink, the Eastside's largest nonprofit human services agency, from 2004 to 2010.